roshan-kulkarni/bombay-ai-labs/README.md

 # About Bombay AI Labs

-We are a thriving community of AI experts, enthusiasts, practitioners, incubated in the island city of Mumbai, India.
-This resource kit is created and maintained by the community convenor [Roshan Kulkarni](https://www.linkedin.com/in/roshankulkarni/).
+We are a thriving community of AI experts, enthusiasts, and practitioners, incubated in the island city of [Mumbai](https://en.wikipedia.org/wiki/Mumbai), India.
+This resource kit is created and maintained by [Roshan Kulkarni](https://www.linkedin.com/in/roshankulkarni/).